 Every rich content website loses its semantic coherence somewhere.
 The difference is knowing where and why.
 AuthorityGrid surfaces the machine-readable layer as an operational concern and reduces the hidden side effects of legacy plugin output and old templates.

-Install AuthorityGrid in WordPress and activate the local engine.
-The plugin generates a stable baseline graph for core pages, brand identity, articles, services, and selected enhancement modules — automatically.
+Install AuthorityGrid and activate the local engine.
+The product generates a stable baseline graph for core pages, brand identity, articles, services, and selected enhancement modules — automatically where is possible.

-Preview JSON-LD data by URL, run validation rules in advisory or blocking mode, inspect conflicts, compare schema site-wide, export diagnostics, and keep the semantic layer aligned with the technical estate and as content evolves.
+Preview JSON-LD data by URL, run validation rules in advisory or blocking mode, inspect conflicts, compare schema site-wide, export diagnostics, and keep the semantic layer aligned with the technical estate and as content, platforms, agencies, and governance needs evolve.

 v2.71.0 — Governance Intelligence